California Postbaccalaureate Consortium application will open in December 2024

 Application

-One FREE application is shared by five California Postbaccalaureate Programs through the CA Postbaccalaureate Consortium.
-The online application opens in January 2024.
+One FREE application is shared by six California Postbaccalaureate Programs through the CA Postbaccalaureate Consortium.
+The online application opens in December 2024.
 The CA Postbaccalaureate Program will begin considering applications in January and will use a rolling admission policy, so it is to your advantage to apply early.
 The final deadline is posted on the application website, and all documents must be received (not postmarked) by that deadline.
 Deadlines for other CA Postbaccalaureate programs may vary; you are responsible for determining the application period and deadline for each program.

 "This program offered resources that allowed me to identify my strengths and weaknesses as a student.
 I was able to use this knowledge to help optimize my studying and test-taking strategies that have helped me excel in medical school and in residency."